EENCloud/api-docs/source/includes/_api_asset.md

   </p>
 </aside>

 This API call will ensure the video is in the cloud.
 If the video is not in the cloud it will do a background upload request to the bridge to acquire the video into the cloud.
 A webhook provided with the call will be triggered when the upload is successful or an error has occurred.
-The webhook will be triggered as a POST with Json-formatted data
+The webhook will be triggered as a POST with Json-formatted data.

+In the event the video was successfully retrieve by the cloud, the `success_hook` will be called.
+If there was a failure, the optional `failure_hook` will be called.
+The request will try to retrieve the video for 24 hours before giving up and calling `failure_hook`.

 > Request